Fariba-Kamani/lets-padel/README.md

 ### Solved Bugs

-An issue was reported after some friends with iPhone mobiles had tested the website.
-The text content "Vamos!" wasn't showing on the submit button on Find Player page in iphone devices.
-Trouble shooting for this problem was quite hard and time consuming as the submit button was performing just as expected on all screen sizes in Chrome developer tools and the issue was very specific to iPhones.
-I solved this issue at last by moving the styles targetting the submit button above the styles targetting the input and selection fields in style.css.
+An issue was reported after some friends with iPhones had tested the website.
+The text content “Vamos!” wasn’t showing on the submit button on the Find Players page in iPhone devices.
+Troubleshooting for this problem was quite hard and time-consuming, as the submit button was performing just as expected on all screen sizes in Chrome DevTools.
+However, the issue was very specific to iPhones.
+I solved this issue by moving the styles targeting the submit button above the styles targeting the input and selection fields in style.css, ensuring they wouldn’t be overridden by iPhone’s default styles.

-Another issue occured after I created my initial README.md file on Github and not directly in my IDE workspace and commited the changes on Github.
-After that I was not able to add, commit or push the changes on my workspace and needed to pull to origin and get help from a Code Institute tutor to be able the merge the README.md file I had created and commited to the repository remote and from outside of the IDE.
+Another issue occurred after I created my initial README.md file on GitHub, not directly in my IDE workspace.
+I committed the changes on GitHub, but afterward, I couldn’t add, commit, or push the changes in my workspace.
+I had to pull from the origin and seek assistance from a Code Institute tutor to merge the README.md file I had created and committed to the repository remotely from outside of the IDE.

 ### Known Bugs

-The fields related to input type="date" and input type="time" don't follow the CSS styles intended for them when showed on iphone mobiles.
-After spending so much time trying to troubleshoot and find a solution to this issue, discussing it with my mentor and tutors; it seems like this might have occured due to iOS safari compatibility and the fact that input time and date are not fully supported in all browsers.
-I decided to accept the fact that these input fields appear slightly different when displayed on iphones for now.
+The fields related to input type="date" and input type="time" don’t adhere to the intended CSS styles when displayed on iPhones.
+After spending a considerable amount of time troubleshooting and seeking a solution for this issue, and discussing it with my mentor and tutors, it appears that this discrepancy may be due to iOS Safari compatibility and the fact that input types for time and date are not fully supported across all browsers.
+For now, I’ve decided to accept the fact that these input fields will appear slightly different when displayed on iPhones.

 - - -